nikolaswise/transportation-service-plan/src/lib/01_Introduction.md

 -   creating great places

 The Transportation System Plan is the 20-year plan to guide transportation policies and investments in Portland.
 The TSP meets state and regional planning requirements and addresses local transportation needs.
-Transportation planning that promotes active transportation modes is essential to preserving the City's livability and for the protection of the natural environment Constructing significant amounts of new automobile capacity to accommodate growth is not a viable option because of the enormous costs and impacts.
+Transportation planning that promotes active transportation modes is essential to preserving the City's livability and for the protection of the natural environment.
+Constructing significant amounts of new automobile capacity to accommodate growth is not a viable option because of the enormous costs and impacts.
 Adding more streets and parking lots divides neighborhoods, uses valuable land, encourages urban sprawl, and has negative environmental impacts.
 Alternative approaches, supporting a safer, more affordable and more complete multimodal transportation network must be used to ensure integrated, comprehensive solutions.
 The first TSP was adopted by Council in 2002 (Ordinance 177028).

 The Transportation System Plan helps implement the City's 2035 Comprehensive Plan in addition to the region's 2040 Growth Concept by supporting a transportation system that makes it more convenient for people to walk, bicycle, use transit, and drive less to meet their daily needs.
 The TSP also recognizes that the transportation system must help grow and sustain the City's economic health by accommodating the needs of businesses and supporting Portland's role in the international economy.